 <application> ... <meta-data android:name="com.google.android.wearable.notificationBridgeMode" android:value="NO_BRIDGING" /> ... </application>

-The bridging configuration that is set in the manifest takes effect as soon as a watch app is installed.
+Note: The bridging configuration that is set in the manifest takes effect as soon as a watch app is installed.
+This can lead to notifications being lost if the user needs to open and setup the watch app before receiving notifications.

 Note: Specifying a bridging configuration at runtime overrides a bridging-related setting in the Android manifest file.